MailCheck-co/mailcheck.site/src/routes/blog/catch-all-email-servers/index.md

 ---
 published: true
-title: What Do You Need to Know About Catch-All Email Servers?
+title: Catch-all email servers.
+What you need to know
 date: 23.03.2019
 readingTime: 3 min read
 snippet: In this article we are going to explain catch-all email servers, why do they exist, why it is a problem for you and how you can find them in your mailing list and build a proper email strategy.
-desc: In this article we are going to explain catch-all email servers, why do they exist, why it is a problem for you and how you can find them in your mailing list and build a proper email strategy.
+desc: What do you need to know about catch-all email servers?
+Types of catch-all mailboxes.
+Email verification for catch-all email servers.
+Proper strategy of dealing with catch-all email servers
 thumbnailImg: ./catch-all-servers-img2.jpg?format=jpg&width=880
 ---

-# {title}
+# CATCH-ALL EMAIL SERVERS: WHAT YOU NEED TO KNOW

 {readingTime}